Home ➤ Places To Go ➤ Beaches

 Small and most of the time it is crowded but an amazing beach in Grand-Baie to spend a marvelous time with your family and friends.

-A very popular beach in the North of Mauritius to enjoy.
+A very popular beach in the North to enjoy.
 However, it is very crowded as well, thus, do get there early as possible for space.

 Butte à L'Herbe

 Located on a small islet near Calodyne, in the North, Butte à L'Herbe has become famous for some years for campers mainly.

 It is among the few beaches in the South of Mauritius where you can swim.
 Saint Félix is a spot to not be missed.

 The longest beach in the East of Mauritius!
 Belle Mare needs no introduction, the best to watch the sunrise and it has gorgeous water.

 Located close to the Marine Protected Area, in the South, Blue Bay has been classified among the top beaches in the world.

 Located in the South, it is not a place to swim but it has a beautiful beach to walk, relax, and appreciate the seascape around.

 Flic En Flac

 The most famous beach in the West, and also the longest in the region.
 Fantastic beach to swim in and even to watch the sunset.

 Other Beaches To Consider In Mauritius

 Apart from the list above, here is other beaches to take into consideration during your holidays: